Keys to fair and responsible banking risk assessments

 Clayton J. Mitchell, Kate Gutierrez-Wilson

-When it comes to fair and responsible banking, a financial service organization’s culture and the conduct of its employees should be closely monitored.
-This oversight requires organizationwide focus and accountability, which is a big responsibility – especially at smaller organizations with limited resources or for fintechs focused on rapid growth.
+When it comes to fair and responsible banking, a financial service organization’s culture, employee conduct, and third-party relationships should be closely monitored.
+This oversight requires focus and accountability across the organziation, which is a big responsibility – especially for smaller organizations with limited resources, for fintechs directly, and for bank-fintech relationship focused on rapid growth.

 Your fair lending program should support fair and responsible banking efforts